AdaCore/training_material/courses/rust_essentials/030_day_three.rst

 Macros
 --------

 * Macros allow you to extend your language's syntax and semantics, by extending what it's able to do at compile time.

 * Bad macros work on text (like C-like macros)

 * Good macros work on structured input

-    - In lisp, it worked on lists
+    - In LISP, it worked on lists
     - In Rust, it works on ASTs, token trees, or token streams.

 --------------------